Are health insurance premiums tax-deductible?

 Are there any other insurance costs you can deduct on your taxes?

-The medical expenses deduction also can allow you to deduct a host of insurance costs in some situations.
-These might include things such as long-term care insurance premiums and Medicare premiums.
+The medical expenses deduction for those with itemized expenses over 7.5% of adjusted gross income allows you to deduct insurance costs like long-term care insurance premiums and Medicare premiums.